Jobs at TASSC

 HOW TO APPLY

-To apply, please submit a cover letter, resume and unofficial law school transcript (if you have been out of school for less than 5 years), and 2 references with contact information to Joshua@tassc.org by November 14, 2017.
+Please submit a cover letter, resume, unofficial law school transcript (if you have been out of school for less than 5 years), and 2 references with contact information to firstname.lastname@example.org by Wednesday, June 25th at 5:00pm.
 Applications will be accepted until the position is filled.